Education Support Program

 - Departure Day: SATURDAY

-- Arrival Airport: Ngurah Rai International Airport (aka Denpasar International Airport), Kuta, Bali (CODE: DPS)
+- Arrival Airport: Ngurah Rai International Airport (aka Denpasar International Airport), Kuta, Bali (airport code: DPS)

 Accommodation & Meals